yanming-cn/yanming-cn.github.io/_pages/about.md

 ## [News](#news)

+📢 **Feb 5, 2025**: I have been selected as a member of the FSE 2025 Program Committee (AI IDE-track).
+Thanks for the recognition!

 📢 **Dec 9, 2024**: Our paper "Robustness Evaluation of Code Generation Systems via Concretizing Instructions" was accepted by IST.

 📢 **Sep 4, 2024**: I have been selected as a member of the ICSE 2025 Artifact Evaluation Committee.
 Thanks for the recognition!